 “I don’t know what you guys got into, but if I see either of you in each other’s rooms, I’m calling Chief Powell,” the nurse warned him and shut the door behind her.

-Dan clutched onto his side and ripped the door back open.
+Dan clutched onto his side and ripped the door open.
 He brushed past the nurse in the hallway and stormed out of the hospital.

 Freezing rain pelted his face and he pulled his collar up around his neck as he made his way through the parking lot.
 The cold temperature made it harder to breathe and he drew shallow air to keep the pressure off his ribs.
-Feeling like a fool, he carefully pulled himself back into his truck and headed for Chelsea, desperate to be alone.
+Feeling like a fool, he carefully hoisted himself into his truck and headed for Chelsea, desperate to be alone.

 When he pulled into the driveway, he saw the warm glow of lights coming from his cabin.
-Aria’s Jeep and the Rogans’ truck sat parked along the drive, slush accumulating on the windshields.
+Aria’s Jeep and the Rogans’ truck sat parked along the drive, slush accumulating on their windshields.
 Parking beside them, he slid out of the truck with his chest and side protesting loudly, and went inside.
 Jimmy and Brent sat at the table, drinking his beer, as Aria lounged across his bed, playing with Dolly.
 When Dolly heard him come in, she labored off the bed and crossed the room, tail wagging, to say hello.